 And finally, if you have the ability (and are within the law) to walk outside the confines of your home or apartment, get out… every day!
 Move your body in nature.
 Literally ground yourself and walk around in bare feet.
 While you’re abandoning your shoes, ladies… abandon your bras too!
 Find a new patch of forest or a creek you didn’t know was there.
 Search on google maps for any green places near your house.
 Discover what’s around your neighbourhood and fall in love with your local spots.
 If you want to combine a few points from above and get the whole wild experience, make this walk barefoot, go to an ideal sit spot location in nature, soak up the sunshine, and collect some bushfoods on the way home.
 And do it every single day if you can, for 1 hour… now that’s thriving.

-If you want to dive deeper into these elements of nature connection and more, we’re launching an Online Program next week called ‘Wild Search 7 Week Challenge’.
-Earlybird discounts ($100 off!) are available until 2nd May 2020.
+If you want to dive deeper into these elements of nature connection and more, we run an Online Program seasonally (every 3 months) called ‘Wild Search 7 Week Transformational Journey’.
+Next one is starting Sept 21st.
+Earlybird discounts are available.
 Link for details and booking is here .
-Get Wild with Us for your Wellbeing!
+Get Wild with Us for your Wellbeing (and sanity during ‘rona!)!